MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - BUGFIX: remove Bug in parsing of GPX-Tracks. (use of translation was wrong)

 = 0.24.0 =
 29.10.2023: PHP: Escaping for echo finalized.
 Translation completed ( .htaccess test output ).
 Tileserver.php minor changes.
-Unused funtions in fm_functions.php out commented.
+Unused functions in fm_functions.php out commented.
 27.10.2023: Test with WP 6.4-RC2.
-Cube transition in Swiper deactivated (stil usable as shortcode parameter).
+Cube transition in Swiper deactivated (still usable as shortcode parameter).
 Does not work and did never work completely.
 Update of Gutenberg Block still pending.
 Should not be used.
 Removed wp_kses_post() on Admin Pages.

 = 0.23.2 =
 30.08.2023: Bugfix for File upload in Admin Section.